 Want to build a big, muscular back?
 The wide-grip lat pulldown should be at the top of your back workout routine.

-The wide grip lat pulldown is a popular back exercise that targets the latissimus dorsi.
+The wide grip lat pulldown is a variation of the lat pulldown and a popular back exercise that targets the back muscles, particularly the lats and teres major.
 The compound pull exercise helps build a wide, V-shaped back and is a staple in many bodybuilders and fitness enthusiasts back workouts.

-The wide grip lat pulldown is a variation of the lat pulldown exercise that targets the muscles of the back, particularly the lats and teres major.
-As the name suggests, it involves using a wide overhand grip on the pull down bar, generally about 1.5 times shoulder width or wider.
+As the name suggests, it involves using a wide overhand grip on the pulldown bar, generally about 1.5 times shoulder width or wider.

-The wide grip lat pulldown allows for a wider range of motion and greater activation of the upper back muscles because of the wider grip.
+The wide grip targets the latissimus dorsi muscles (outer lats) of the back more than a close-grip lat pulldown.
+It also allows for a wider range of motion and greater activation of the upper back muscles.

 Want to take your gains to the next level?
 Discover your daily calorie needs with our free TDEE calculator

-Wide Grip Lat Pulldown Muscle Worked
+Wide Grip Lat Pulldown Muscles Worked

 1. Primary Muscles Worked